WSU-kduncan/ceg3120-kaitlynnewsad/Project3/README.md

   HVM64: ami-07d0cf3af28718ef8
   HVMG2: NOT_SUPPORTED

-3.Resources:
+3. Resources:

 VPC range to be /24
 Subnet range to be /28
 Tag each resource with a name - last name, cloudformation, resource: Duncan-CF-VPC

-4.Security Group Settings:
+4. Security Group Settings:

 Allow SSH for a set of trusted networks including:
 Your home / where you usually connect to your instances from Wright State (addresses starting with 130.108) Instances within the VPC

-5.Instance settings:
+5. Instance settings:

 Set "Tag" "Name" to "LastName-CF-instance"
 Set a private IP in your subnet range